 Ready for anything.
 Perhaps the biggest difference between PDF-first and HTML-first online reports is that the latter is designed to be consumed online and can be responsive.
 That’s critical, given that the majority of our time is spent on mobile devices, which have historically been a poor user experience for consuming PDF content.

-Increased “finability” and SEO.
+Increased “findability” and SEO.
 In addition to being more accessible to humans, HTML-first reports are also more accessible to machines.
-Not only are they easier to index and navigate, but mobile-friendly sites and content typically ranks higher for popular search engines like Google.
+Not only are they easier to index and navigate, but mobile-friendly sites and content typically rank higher for popular search engines like Google.

 Greater accessibility.
 When it comes to ADA compliance (see section 508), though PDFs have made great strides in accessibility, it’s much easier to maintain accessibility standards with live HTML content.
 Being able to design responsively means that mobile-friendly web content will also reach a wider audience.
 What’s more, support for screen readers and other assistive technologies are built right into operating systems like iOS and Android.